A Picture of Wisdom (Proverbs 31:10-31)

 2. Wisdom touches everything

-If you think of a really religious person, you may think of a pastor or a missionary or someone who is really good at religious things.
+If you think of a really religious person, you may think of a pastor or a missionary or someone who is good at religious things.
 But what you probably don't think of is someone who is accomplished in business, or renowned for their accomplishments in some area.
 You think of someone who's good at religious stuff, but not necessarily at the non-religious part of life.
 We tend to compartmentalize our lives, and those who are good at God aren't good at the other stuff, and those who are good at the other stuff aren't good with God.

 But that's not what we see as we look at this picture of wisdom.
 We see a person who is accomplished in many different areas.
 She manages staff and invests money and property in verses 15 and 16.
 She's a shrewd seller and buyer, as we read in verses 13 and 14, and then 18 and 24.
 Verse 15 says she's a tireless worker.
 But she doesn't just horde everything for herself.
 Verse 20 says she helps the poor.
 She also provides for her family so that they are prepared for the ups and downs of life.
 She's an extremely competent business person, and is also appreciated by her family.

 As we think about this, we realize that the wisdom we read about in Proverbs is not just about becoming more spiritual.
 It's not just about Sundays.
-It is definitely about God, but it also touches all of life.
-We look at this picture of wisdom and see it's about living skillfully in all of life in the world that God has made.
+It is definitely about God, but it also touches all life.
+We look at this picture of wisdom and see it's about living skillfully in all life in the world that God has made.

 A person who becomes wise becomes the best kind of artist, engineer, teacher, and entrepreneur.
 They are the best students, doctors, neighbors, and citizens.
 Wisdom is about all of life.
 Abraham Kuyper put it best when he said, "No single piece of our mental world is to be hermetically sealed off from the rest, and there is not a square inch in the whole domain of our human existence over which Christ, who is Sovereign over all, does not cry: 'Mine!'"

-So wisdom is rare and valuable, and it touches all of life.
+So wisdom is rare and valuable, and it touches all life.
 We notice one more thing about wisdom as we look at this picture:

 3. Wisdom is ultimately about God